 This is not merely a book of stories, it is primarily a celebration of the scientific method and the extraordinary human legacy it has provided.

-The Introduction of Educating Newton is available for free download.
+The eBook version of Educating Newton is available for free download.
 You may reproduce it unaltered,

 with proper acknowledgement of Colin Michael Frayn as the Copyright holder.
 You may not sell